 The power of a hike

 Why go out into the woods for a whole day?
 In our busy lives, we get caught up in running errands, checking social media and working.
 We don’t get as much time to pause and focus on one thing intentionally.

-From my experiences the bush is a great place to do this.
-You’re far from the typical indicators of modern life – including phone reception.
+From our experience, the bush is a great place to do this.
+You’re far from the distractions and responsibilities of modern life – including phone reception.

 Change your life